rossm932/rossm932/README.md

 💫 About Me:
 I am a computer science graduate from Edge Hill University, passionate about exploring the realms of coding, web development, and building robust applications.

-🚀 What I'm currently Up To:
+🚀 What I'm currently up to:

 🤖 Seeking Graduate/Junior Software Developer/Engineering Roles